calcom/cal.com/README.md

    ```sh
    yarn dev
    ```

+#### Setting up your first user

-7. Open [Prisma Studio](https://www.prisma.io/studio) to look at or modify the database content:
+1. Open [Prisma Studio](https://www.prisma.io/studio) to look at or modify the database content:
    ```
    npx prisma studio
    ```
-8. Click on the `User` model to add a new user record.
+1. Click on the `User` model to add a new user record.
-9. Fill out the fields `email`, `username`, `password`, and set `metadata` to empty `{}` (remembering to encrypt your password with [BCrypt](https://bcrypt-generator.com/)) and click `Save 1 Record` to create your first user.
+1. Fill out the fields `email`, `username`, `password`, and set `metadata` to empty `{}` (remembering to encrypt your password with [BCrypt](https://bcrypt-generator.com/)) and click `Save 1 Record` to create your first user.
+   > New users are set on a `TRIAL` plan by default, you might want to adjust this behavior to you needs in the `prisma/schema.prisma` file.
-10. Open a browser to [http://localhost:3000](http://localhost:3000) and login with your just created, first user.
+1. Open a browser to [http://localhost:3000](http://localhost:3000) and login with your just created, first user.
-11. Set a 32 character random string in your .env file for the CALENDSO_ENCRYPTION_KEY.
+1. Set a 32 character random string in your .env file for the `CALENDSO_ENCRYPTION_KEY` (You can use a command like `openssl rand -base64 24` to generate one).

 ### E2E-Testing